-So how do you keep your delicious fresh breads from going stale?
+So how do you keep fresh breads from going stale?
 Let’s explore.

 Bread boxes don’t have to be built in to kitchen cabinetry.
 There are a variety of models that are free-standing structures, made of ceramic, metal or wood (think: covered butter dish, but bread-sized), that can rest on-top of a counter.

 If you do not have space for a bread box, its results can be imitated by covering the bread with a clean, dry kitchen towel and then putting it in a paper bag.
 This method mimics the bread box by allowing the bread to breathe but still protecting it from the elements.

 Plastic can be the best or the worst way to store bread.
 When bread is double-wrapped in clean plastic and stored in a cool, dry place, plastic can extend bread’s life.
 This is especially helpful in drier climates, where bread can dry out quickly.

 However, if there’s even a drop of moisture present, the water can incubate in the non-breathable plastic, making the bread mushy or worse, moldy.

 Freezing bread is the best way to keep homemade bread fresh for longer periods of time.
 Wrap the cooled, dry bread thoroughly in plastic.
 Be certain there is no moisture or condensation.
 The bread can be stored in the freezer for up to 2 months (you can store longer, but the flavor may suffer).